Bay State Trail Riders Association, Inc. (BSTRA) is planning a 31st Anniversary Celebration of National Trails Day on Sunday, June 11th.

-at the Greenbriar parking area adjacent to Army Corps of Engineers Hodges Village Dam in North Oxford.
 Why such a big celebration?
-Because if there was just one day of the year that defined what BSTRA is all about, it is National Trails Day!
+Because if there is just one day of the year that defines what BSTRA is all about, it is National Trails Day!

 National Trails Day (NTD) exists to encourage all Americans to get outside, connect with local outdoor clubs, businesses, community groups, and parks and recreation departments as well as federal land managing agencies to experience, appreciate and celebrate trails — the natural places where they can find scenery, peace, happiness and health.
 Dedicated volunteers, outdoor enthusiasts, trail lovers, and those new to the outdoors are all key ingredients to National Trails Day.
 It’s a time to give back to trails and introduce new people to the outdoors.

 It is in that spirit of National Trails Day that BSTRA holds an annual NTD fundraising event to raise money for Massachusetts trail projects on properties open for equestrian use.

 Trail Projects are Funded by this Event

 Every year BSTRA puts money into our MA trail system.
-We select a trail which is badly in need of maintenance, whether it is brushing back, grading, adding fill, correcting erosion issues, cleaning out or adding drainage ditches, repairing or building bridges, adding trail signage — or some combination of these trail improvements.
+We select trails which are badly in need of maintenance, whether it is brushing back, grading, adding fill, correcting erosion issues, cleaning out or adding drainage ditches, repairing or building bridges, adding trail signage — or some combination of these trail improvements.